 It turns out that many doctors who make recommendations about lowering cholesterol also are funded by the companies that make the drugs.
 These conflicts of interest muddy the waters making it hard for doctors, let alone the general population, to know how to remain healthy.

-Despite the controversy, it might not be a good idea to stop taking your cholesterol medication or to not get your blood cholesterol checked.
-But you also may want your doctor to check your CRP level.
+Despite the controversy, it might not be a good idea to stop taking your cholesterol medication or not get your blood cholesterol checked.
+However, you also may want your doctor to check your CRP level.

 Every single article you read about cholesterol will recommend exercise to help deal with the problem.
-In few areas of medicine is there an absence of debate such as this.
+This response is common in almost every area of medicine.
 Still, we tend to look for easy answers, like pills, to take care of our problems.
-However, cholesterol lowering meds can cause a whole host of side effects including liver dysfunction, muscle damage, nerve damage, memory problems and even depression.
+However, cholesterol-lowering meds can cause a whole host of side effects including liver dysfunction, muscle damage, nerve damage, memory problems and even depression.

 Exercise not only can lower your cholesterol, but it also helps improve the function of every organ in the body and even helps prevent Alzheimer’s disease.
 It should come as no surprise then that the best way to increase your HDL (“good” cholesterol) is through exercise.

 Here’s a list of things that may increase inflammation in your body:

 We’ve already mentioned exercise, and we shouldn’t need to say that smoking is terrible for you.
 Emotional stress, however, is not so easy to deal with.
 Our modern lifestyle is often stressful.
 It also can lead to unhealthy habits, such as overeating, which makes things even worse.